jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 	RenterMap.onLoad...

 	```
-	Or by everything to do with owner, then everything to to with renter:
+	Or by everything to do with owner, then everything to do with renter:
 	```javascript
 	var OwnerMap...
 	OwnerMap.onLoad...